sectsect/cfs-loop-field-query/README.md

 ### Modify the Query to multiple dates in a post For Custom Field Suite "Loop Field".

 > **NOTE**
-You must be active [Custom Field Suite](https://wordpress.org/plugins/custom-field-suite/) Plugin
+You must be active [Custom Field Suite](https://wordpress.org/plugins/custom-field-suite/) Plugin.
 Create a Loop Field and Date Field in the Loop Field using CFS Plugin.

 #### Installation